mmfsb/NLP_HW/README.md

 ### 3 - Named Entity Recognition

-In this section, you will build a named entity recognition model for both coins and visualize the tags using SpaCy.
+In this section, I built a named entity recognition model for both coins and visualized the tags using SpaCy.

 ![btc-ner.png](Images/btc-ner.png)